 The article gave me a lot of food for thought.

 It made me think about how designers and crafters who are just starting out very often don't have a handle on how to professionally price their products to work towards building a successful and sustainable business.

-The article also made me consider that some customers of indie designers simply don't understand what goes into this sort of business.
+The article also made me consider that some customers of small shops and indie designers simply don't understand what goes into this sort of business.
 Often customers are used to buying very cheaply made mass-produced imports, many of which are created in pretty terrible circumstances.